jboss-developer/jboss-eap-archetypes/jboss-spring-mvc-archetype/src/main/resources/archetype-resources/README.md

 System Requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

-To run the quickstart with the provided build script, you need the following:

-1. Java 1.6, to run JBoss and Maven.
-You can choose from the following:
-    * OpenJDK
-    * Oracle Java SE
-    * Oracle JRockit

-2. Maven 3.0.0 or later, to build and deploy the examples
-    * If you have not yet installed Maven, see the [Maven Getting Started Guide](http://maven.apache.org/guides/getting-started/index.html) for details.
-    * If you have installed Maven, you can check the version by typing the following in a command line:

-            mvn --version

-3. The JBoss EAP distribution ZIP.
-    * For information on how to install and run JBoss, refer to the product documentation.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later, Maven 3.0 or later.

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) before testing the quickstarts.

 Start the JBoss EAP Server